 Additional files are also available at the National Archives at San Francisco.
 Records at the National Archives at San Francisco contain some of the available A-Files from the Reno, San Francisco, Honolulu, and Guam District of the Immigration and Naturalization Service.
 Researchers seeking individuals who may have lived in these areas should check both the National Archives at San Francisco and Kansas City records for A-Files.

-Search our Online Catalog to find out if NARA currently has an A-File for a specific individual.
+Search the National Archives Catalog to find out if NARA currently has an A-File for a specific individual.
 Check the catalog entry to see where the file is located.

 - Frequently Asked Questions about the Alien Files (A-Files)

 - How to Request Copies of Alien Files (A-Files)

 - How to Request Alien Files (A-Files) for use On-Site